 All the latest news from Aproove...

-What is a Workflow Management System and Why Do You Need One?
+What is a Workflow Management System

 The terms workflow and “business process” are often used interchangeably.
 While there is indeed an interrelation between the two terms, there are some differences between the two.